tchojnacki/esolangs/brainfuck/README.md

 ## Features

+- Fully implemented:
+  - lexer
+  - parser
+  - bytecode generator
-- Fully implemented lexer, parser, bytecode generator, optimizer and interpreter.
+  - optimizer
+  - interpreter
+  - debugger
 - Can be used as a binary or library.
 - Covered by unit, property and integration tests.
 - Reading code from file, as an argument or from stdin.